Ganesshh/Techvantage_Internship/README.md

 ### Credit Card Default
 Objective: To build a ML model that can predict whether a given customer defaults or not.

 Did exploratory data analysis (EDA) & Handled class imbalance using oversampling with ADASYN.
 Used GridSearchCV for hyperparameter tuning & Standard scaler for feature scaling.
-Build model using random forest classifier with an accuracy of 83% & found important features.
+Build model using random forest classifier with an accuracy of 83% & found important features